Home > Seattle > Seattle Cruises

 Those looking to see Seattle in a small window of time before or after a cruise will find a guided tour to be a convenient and efficient option.
 Tours specific to cruise travelers will handle your luggage, and pick up and drop-offs are coordinated to accommodate ship sailing and departure times.

-Tours Northwest’s Sightseeing and Cruise Transportation Tours run anytime a cruise ship is in port, and will pick up and drop off at downtown and SeaTac area hotels, as well as both cruise ship ports.
+Tours Northwest’s Sightseeing and Cruise Transportation Tours run whenever a cruise ship is in port, and will pick up and drop off at downtown and SeaTac area hotels, as well as both cruise ship ports.
 This three hour tour covers fifty miles, visiting Pike Place Market, Pioneer Square, the Stadium and International Districts, Seattle Center (including the Space Needle and MoPOP), the Ballard Locks, Discovery Park, Fisherman’s Terminal, Lake Union, and more.

 If you’re staying in near the airport in SeaTac, Show Me Seattle is your best option.
 They offer pick up at SeaTac hotels and both cruise ship terminals, and will drop-off at SeaTac Airport, SeaTac area hotels, and the Seattle cruise terminals.
 Tours last three hours and cover the downtown Seattle area, historic Pioneer Square, the International and Stadium districts, Seattle Center and the Space Needle, the Queen Anne and Fremont neighborhoods, and the Ballard Locks.
 These cruises run on ship departure days only.